 Nooks & Crannies

-The cleaning method mentioned above should keep your juicer clean for a long time, but even then, some residue will start to form.
-When the buildup is substantial, it is a good idea to deep clean your juicer.
-I found two effective ways, each working on a different type of buildup.
+The cleaning method mentioned above should keep your juicer clean for a long time, but even then, over time, some buildup will start to form.
+To get rid of the buildup, you will need to descale your juicer.
+I found two effective ways to descale a slow juicer.
+Each works on a different type of buildup.

 🤓 TIP: When the juicer is wet, some dirty spots might not be visible.
 Because of that, it is good to check the results after the container is dry.

 Descaling a Juicer – Thin / Soft Buildup

 If you have a thinner/softer layer of juice residue, try using baking soda, a brush with stiff bristles, and warm water.
 The key is baking soda, which is an abrasive that helps to scrape off the buildup.
 I usually sprinkle the baking soda on the buildup area, add some water, and scrape.
 If you have sensitive hands, consider using gloves.